 Maintenance of Sweet Pepper Plants in the Garden

-Ensure growing sweet peppers receive an inch of water each week from either rainfall or watering.It is very important the plants are provided with consistent moisture from flowering through to harvest.
+Ensure sweet peppers receive an inch of water each week from either rainfall or watering.It is very important the plants are provided with consistent moisture from flowering through to harvest.

 • In the spring, apply a slow acting all purpose fertilizer and/or compost to sweet peppers.